aallam/aallam.github.io/_posts/rxjava/2019-02-04-rxjava:-subjects.md

 jemoji:
 ---

-_Erik Meijer_, the creator of ReactiveX, describes Subjects as the “_mutable variables of reactive programming_“ .
-Subjects are both an `Observer` and an `Observable` acting as a _proxy mulitcasting_ device (like an event bus) .
+_Erik Meijer_, the creator of ReactiveX, describes Subjects as the "_mutable variables of reactive programming_" .
+Subjects are both an `Observer` and an `Observable` acting as a _proxy multicasting_ device (like an event bus) .

 ## PublishSubject
 ```kotlin